 - CCYL has made every effort to ensure that teams are very comparable in talent level.
 The goal is to arrange teams that are competitive and chosen through a set, defined process.
 The number of members of CCYL and the policies do not make it possible to place players by request.
 The T-Ball, Rookie Baseball, Rookie Softball are the only exceptions to the placement policy since they are non-draftable.
 But there is still no guarantee requests will be granted.
 However, CCYL will do its best to accommodate.

 What equipment am I required to provide for my child?

-- CCYL will provide the uniforms, bats, balls, and helmets for the players.
-Each player should provide his or her own fielding glove.
-Baseball shoes or cleats are optional and should be provided by the player.
-It is strongly recommended that players wear all necessary personal protective equipment such as an athletic supporter, cup, and fielder's mask.
+- Each player should provide his or her own fielding glove.
+Cleats are optional, but recommended.
+It is alsoy recommended that players wear all necessary personal protective equipment such as an athletic supporter, cup, and fielder's mask.
 Helmets with face masks are required in all levels of softball.
-Helmets with masks are recommended for baseball & required for all on-deck batters ages 12 & Under.
+Helmets with masks are recommended for baseball however, they are required for all on-deck batters age 12 and under.

 Who is required to attend evaluations?

-- All players that are new to an age division are required to attend one evaluation session for that age division
+- All players new to 10U and above divisions are required to attend one evaluation session for that age division.